skilldrick/easy6502/index.markdown

 `ADC $01`.
 The first one adds the value `$01` to the `A` register, but the second adds the value stored at memory location `$01` to the `A` register.

-Compile, check the **Monitor** checkbox, then step through these three instructions.
+Assemble, check the **Monitor** checkbox, then step through these three instructions.
 The monitor shows a section of memory, and can be helpful to visualise the execution of programs. `STA $01` stores the value of the `A` register at memory location `$01`, and `ADC $01` adds the value stored at the